 Mental health disorders, substance abuse and counseling are a common combination.
 That is because nearly half of the American public grapples with a dual diagnosis.
 While many mental health disorders are lifelong conditions, this treatment enables individuals to live healthy lives free of the distressing symptoms associated with their dual diagnosis.

 The baseline for all dual diagnosis treatment is therapy and counseling.
 There are many evidence-based therapies that have proven to be effective in treating those experiencing both a substance use disorder and a mental health disorder at the same time.
 Some of the most common types of treatment for dual diagnosis are:

-Individual therapy occurs on a one-on-one basis with a patient and a therapist.
+Individual therapy occurs on a one-on-one basis with a client and a therapist.
 These sessions allow for the most common of all therapies – talk therapy.
-Therapists can guide patients as they work to get to the root of their diagnosis.
+Therapists can guide clients as they work to get to the root of their diagnosis.

 Arguably the most effective form of counseling available for those with a dual diagnosis, group counseling brings together individuals who share similar issues and who are trying to recover.
 A therapist leads the group in activities and exercises to enhance their recovery.

 Mental health, substance use and counseling for both of these conditions are not only available for the individual directly affected, but also their loved ones.
 A dual diagnosis can quickly become a family disease, leading to breakdowns in family dynamics.
 Family therapy works to help family members rebuild a strong foundation, which fosters growth and healing.

 Cognitive behavioral therapy and dialectical behavioral therapy are two of the most widely-used behavioral therapies for substance abuse and counseling treatment.
 They focus on having the individual develop healthy, positive ways of coping with distress, balancing their emotions, improving communication, and identifying thought patterns that contribute to negative behaviors.